bPratyush/CS-F364-Design-and-Analysis-of-Algorithms-Assignments/README.md

 ## Execution Instruction
 - Ensure the source code and datasets are in the same directory.
 - We compiled all source codes on ```clang++``` compiler using optimisation level 3 (```O3```) and C++ version 17.
+- Kindly clear the input buffer and allocated recursion stack space before proceeding with the next input
 - All executions were performed on a 2020 MacBook Pro running MacOS Sequoia 15.3.2 with 8GB of RAM and 8-Core Apple ARM M2 CPU
-- Kindly clear the input buffer and clear allocated recursion stack space before proceeding with the next input
-- The codes written have been supported and verified for Linux and MacOS Operating Systems
+- The codes written have been supported and verified for Linux Ubuntu distribution and MacOS Operating Systems

 ### Compilation
-For compiling src.cpp stored in dir directory, run the following command
+For compiling ```src.cpp``` stored in dir directory, run the following command
  ```bash
 clang++ -O3 -std=c++17 dir/src.cpp -o src
 ```